 5 Steps to Carrot Planting Success

 - Choose a spot in full sun and prepare your soil with organic matter like sheep pellets and compost.
-Carrots like a loose free-draining soil.
+Carrots like a loose, free-draining, fertile soil.

 - Carrot seeds can be sown in spring, summer and autumn in New Zealand.
 Seeds should be sown directly in situ, as carrots don't like being transplanted.
 Always use fresh seed.